shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-05-transfer.md

-Transfering some token is one of the major feature of web3.
-In this challenge, we're going to learn how to transfer a know amount of **MATIC** to a choosen recipient.
-Each time, a transfert occurs, we'are going to re-query the new balance of our account.
+Transferring some token is one of the major feature of Web 3.
+In this challenge, we're going to learn how to transfer a known amount of **MATIC** to a chosen recipient.
+Each time a transfer occurs, we're going to re-query the new balance of our account.

 -------------------------------------

 # The challenge

 {% hint style="tip" %}
 **Imagine this scenario:** You know you have a big balance and you want to eat some pizza.
 Then, you need to transfer **0.1** MATIC to buy one!
-In `components/protocols/polygon/steps/Transfer.tsx`, implement the `transfer` function :
+In `components/protocols/polygon/steps/Transfer.tsx`, implement the `transfer` function.
 {% endhint %}

 **Take a few minutes to figure this out.**